scalacenter/course-management-tools/docs/reference-mainadm.md

   - run the `man e` command
 - it _linearizes_ the main repository and it executes the test on the _last_ exercise (at the HEAD of the **_git_** repo)
-- it _studentifies_ the main repository and in this repo it runs through _all_ the exercises in a random manner and for each of these exercise it:
+- it _studentifies_ the main repository and in this repository, it runs through _all_ the exercises in a random manner and for each of these exercise it:
   - jumps to that exercise
   - pulls the solution
   - runs the tests